When your burial benefit goes straight to the funeral home.

-It’s no surprise that people look wherever they can for a way to make funerals affordable.
-Funerals can cost upwards of $10,000, and many people rely on their life insurance death benefit to help their families cover the cost.
+Funerals can cost upwards of $10,000, and many people rely on their life insurance death benefit to help their families cover the cost of burial.

-But while a standard life insurance policy can be used for this, there are also funeral insurance policies meant to be used explicitly for funeral payments.
-Pre-need insurance is one of those policy types, but you’ll often be better off going with a more affordable, flexible type of insurance to pay for your final expenses.
+But while the death benefit from a standard life insurance policy can be used for funeral costs, there are also funeral insurance policies meant to be used explicitly for funeral payments.
+Pre-need insurance is one of those policy types.
+Read on to find out if it’s a good option for you.

-Pre-need insurance is used to pay for the costs of a funeral and burial or cremation.
-What’s unusual about it compared to other types of insurance is you work directly with a funeral home.
-They’ll price expenses — services, casket, etc. — and your insurance policy covers those costs.
+Pre-need insurance is used to pay for the costs of funeral services and burial or cremation.
+What’s unusual about pre-need plans compared to other types of insurance is you work directly with a funeral home.
+They’ll price expenses — cemetery plot, services, casket, burial, etc. — and your insurance policy covers those costs.
 The beneficiary of a pre-need insurance policy is the funeral home.
 They’ll get the money directly to pay for their services.

 The worst thing about pre-need insurance is its limited use.
 You’re paying directly to the funeral home, so your loved ones have no flexibility with the benefit.
 It can also tie up money for a long time if you end up living longer than you thought.
 In many cases, you’d be better off investing the money and leaving it to your loved ones.

+Another downside to pre-need policies is that they’re not flexible.
 You’ll settle on predetermined expenses when setting up your pre-need insurance policy.
 That’s why it’s important to shop around and get a cost list from each funeral home.
 You’ll want to be sure that you’re not overpaying for any services.
-It’s especially important because most pre-need plans are nonrefundable and nontransferable, so you’re tied to whatever you choose, or risk losing your policy and the payments you’ve made into it.
+It’s especially important because most pre-need plans are non-refundable and non-transferable, so you’re tied to whatever you choose, or risk losing your policy and the payments you’ve made into it.
+And if the funeral home you chose goes out of business, you may be out of luck.

 Finally, considering the small coverage amount you get — just enough to cover the funeral costs — pre-need insurance is pricey.
-For a comparable coverage amount — or even a much greater benefit — you’re likely to pay less with a different type of insurance.
+For a comparable coverage amount — or even a much greater benefit — you’re likely to pay less with a typical term life policy.

-The difference between these two is that while pre-need insurance is paid directly to the funeral home for a pre-determined amount, final expense insurance works like any other (albeit smaller) insurance type.
-Your family gets the death benefit and can use it to pay for funeral expenses, but it’s not tied to that.
-They can also use the benefit to pay for any last medical expenses or post-funeral expenses, like a get-together with loved ones or travel to spread your ashes somewhere.
+The difference between these two is that while pre-need insurance is paid directly to the funeral home for a predetermined amount, final expense insurance works like other life insurance types and you choose the beneficiary.
+Your family gets the death benefit and can use it to pay for funeral expenses, but they don’t have to.
+They can also use the benefit to pay for any last medical expenses or post-funeral expenses, like a get-together with loved ones or travel to spread your ashes somewhere, or whatever they want.

-However, a funeral home can be paid directly with a final expense policy, similar to a pre-need insurance policy.
-In the event that you opt for this, your loved ones will receive whatever’s leftover after the funeral home covers their costs.
+One similarly is that it is possible to pay the funeral home directly with a final expense policy.
+This is called making an assignment, your loved ones will receive whatever’s leftover after the funeral home covers their costs.

 However, older or less healthy people may not qualify for competitive term life insurance rates.
 Those people might be better off with final expense insurance, simplified issue life insurance or another type of life insurance with less stringent health requirements instead of pre-need insurance.
 They will likely be more affordable and still provide a flexible death benefit.